Clissold Park: Restoration

 Clissold House was added to the English Heritage 'Heritage at Risk Register' in 1991 but removed in 2012 following the completion of the restoration programme.

 Access

-Arsenal, Finsbury Park and Manor House on the Piccadilly line are all within a mile of the park.
+Arsenal, Finsbury Park and Manor House on the Piccadilly line are all within a mile of the park, as well as Stoke Newington Overground station.
 Buses 141, 341 and 393 stop on Green Lanes adjacent to the park.